Model Chapter Bylaws

 During the same 60-day window, chapters should also refrain from scheduling major or special activities that generate chapter revenue from, or are substantially funded by, business partner dollars.
-Chapter events held at or surrounding ALA conferences should be coordinated with ALA headquarters and the Regional Leadership Team to avoid scheduling conflicts.
+Chapter events held at or surrounding ALA conferences should be coordinated with ALA headquarters to avoid scheduling conflicts.
 Routine chapter or section meetings are not impacted by this policy.

 In 1987, the ALA Board of Directors ruled that "neither the international association nor a chapter will endorse products or services unless prior approval has been granted by the board of the international association."

 A copyright law exists that requires permission from a licensing agency be obtained for any music played at a conference or meeting.
 This applies to all music whether taped or mechanical (radio, CDs, video background music, etc.).
 It is the responsibility of each chapter to be in compliance with the law when music will be played at any activity.
 The two major licensing agencies have begun to actively enforce this law, and they are filing suits as a part of this enforcement.

 ALA International is licensed with Broadcast Music, Inc. (BMI) and the American Society of Composers, Authors and Publishers (ASCAP).
 However, each chapter is legally required to be licensed as well.
 The cost is minimal.
 To obtain the appropriate licenses, click on the links provided.

 Chapters should inform their business partners of this requirement if music is to be used as part of their booth, as the onus is on the business partners to be in compliance separately.

 Public Speaking/Media Relations